Fiserv/universal-commerce/recipes/customerRegistration.md

 **<ins> Description </ins>**

-Delete a customer profile from uCom system by providing the fdCustomerId.
+Delete a customer profile from Connected Commerce (uCom) system by providing the fdCustomerId.

 **<ins> Endpoint URL </ins>**